Our mission is to streamline regulatory frameworks to accelerate gene therapies for rare diseases.

 The Accelerating Medicines Partnership® (AMP®) Program Bespoke Gene Therapy Consortium (AMP BGTC) brings together partners from the public, private, and non-profit sectors to foster development of gene therapies intended to treat rare genetic diseases, which affect populations too small for viable commercial development.

 Building on the successful AMP model, this program focuses on generating a standard operational playbook for developing such gene therapies.
-This playbook, which will be established and piloted using up to six clinical trial test cases, will include streamlined templates, master regulatory files, and uniform manufacturing processes to create a pathway toward the commercial viability and sustainability of gene therapies for very rare diseases.
+This playbook, which will be established and piloted using up to eight clinical trial test cases, will include streamlined templates, master regulatory files, and uniform manufacturing processes to create a pathway toward the commercial viability and sustainability of gene therapies for very rare diseases.
 This approach could have substantial positive impacts on the larger gene therapy field, especially as the field moves into the era of genome editing.

 Gene Therapy Bottleneck